 Over the course of the school year, we support the League’s various programs.
 Some of the activities include:

-- Assembling College Care Packages for the Apartment 3C Bright Future Scholarship Program recipients.
+- Preparing College Care Packages for the Bright Future Scholarship program recipients.

 How to Join Assisteens: